 Trying to find out just what a neutral grip pull up is and what makes it different from other styles of pull ups?

 Well, you’ve made it to the right place..
-Here I will tell you just what makes the neutral grip pull up different from other variation, what the benefits are, what muscles it works, and just how to do one correctly.
+Here I will tell you just what makes the neutral grip pull up different from other variations, what the benefits are, what muscles it works, and just how to do one correctly.

 The pull up is one of those exercises that you can either do or you can’t.